 Work from Home

 The desk in the home workspace should be invested in the same way a bedroom should be invested in — if you’re giving the work from home life a go, you’ll be in that workspace for as many hours as you will your bed.
-A great many factors are considered when choosing what sort of desk you’ll build a home workspace around — square footage, need for storage, durability and looks — and the mountain of options out there hold an answer for virtually any living situation.
+A number of factors are considered when choosing what sort of desk you’ll build a home workspace around — square footage, need for storage, durability and looks — and the mountain of options out there hold an answer for virtually any living situation.
 The trouble is finding that answer.
-We explore the best in as many varieties as we can in our guide to the best desks you can find online in 2018.
+We explore the best in as many varieties as we can in our guide to the best desks you can find online in 2020.

 Walker Edison Soreno 3-Piece Corner Desk

 Lustrous, fairly lightweight powder-coated steel, this desk may not scream C-suite executive, but room for a computer that’s not boxed in and plenty of table space to get shit done, it’s apparent why this blacked-out L desk is one of the best-selling on Amazon.
 Oh, and it’s incredibly, stupidly cheap.

 Ikea’s consistent blend of no-fuss designs are, in general, anti-statement pieces.
 That’s not a knock against them — like this desk, not everything needs to pull your eye when entering a room.
 This one is much easier to assemble than most of Ikea’s stuff, and it has two wide drawers to limit clutter on the desktop.